sksamuel/avro4s/README.md

 allow seemless use with Scala without the need to to write boilerplate conversions yourself, and without the runtime overhead of reflection.
 Hence, this is a macro based library and generates code for use with avro at _compile time_.

+## Changelog
+* 0.92.0 - Added support for unions (and unions of nulls to Options) and enums to class generator.

 ## Serializing

 Avro4s allows us to easily serialize Scala case classes into an avro stream.